abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

 - by default, it's equal to `0`
 - if multiple elements have the same `z-index`, then the last one is higher than the others and so on.
   ![z-index](./img/z-index-2.png)
-- it doesn't work on elements with a `position: static;`
+- Notes:
+  - ⚠️ In order to work, the element must have a `position` value other than `static` (because `z-index` only works on positioned elements)
   - you can't hover on something that have a negative `z-index`

 ---